 You’d simply repeat these steps using your own relevant numbers.

 Try to get most of your daily carb intake from higher-quality sources you enjoy and don’t have any issues digesting.
-Common examples include fruits, vegetables, rice, potatoes, oats, beans and so on.
+Common examples include fruits, vegetables, white rice/brown rice, potatoes, oats, beans and so on.

 5. Adjust For Enjoyability And Sustainability

 The previous four steps (calculating your calorie, protein, fat and carb intake) are going to be the key dietary steps for weight loss and muscle growth.

 Having said that, there are still other factors that will play a direct role in your ability to actually put those key dietary factors into action AND THEN stick to it all on a consistent long-term basis.